dd9jn/rfc4880bis/crypto-refresh.md

 ## Sample AEAD-GCM encryption and decryption

-This example encrypts the cleartext string `Hello, world!` with the password `password`, using AES-128 with AEAD-GCM encryption.
+This example encrypts the cleartext string `Hello, world!` with the passphrase `password`, using AES-128 with AEAD-GCM encryption.

-This example encrypts the cleartext string `Hello, world!` with the password `password`, using AES-128 with AEAD-OCB encryption.
+This example encrypts the cleartext string `Hello, world!` with the passphrase `password`, using AES-128 with AEAD-OCB encryption.

 ### Sample symmetric-key encrypted session key packet (v6)